‘The big player’

 > Number of employees – more than 50

 These companies must prepare their statutory accounts in line with the full provisions of Accounting Standard FRS 102.
-Small companies are able to utilise the reduced disclosures in FRS 102, section 1A.
+Small companies can utilise the reduced disclosures in FRS 102, section 1A.

 Don’t miss the details: